 A very underrated national park to visit during August is Great Basin National Park in Nevada.

-Many people associate Nevada with scorching deserts, but Great Basin will grant you with just the opposite – a raw and relatively untouched mountainous landscape in the northern part of the state.
-You will find caves, amazing hiking opportunities, and famous Wheeler Peak.
+Many people associate Nevada with scorching deserts, but Great Basin will grant you just the opposite – a raw and relatively untouched mountainous landscape in the northern part of the state.
+You will find caves, amazing hiking opportunities, and the famous Wheeler Peak.

 There is no entrance fee for Great Basin National Park but you will need to reserve for cave tours and you will need to arrive early if you want to get a campsite.